 The fact that I need courage to change says a lot about what the prayer thinks change is.
 What does a person normally need courage for?
 Marching into battle.
 Jumping out of an airplane.
 Giving a speech.
 Facing a life-threatening disease.
 Courage is necessary when you’re fighting something: an enemy soldier, a virulent pathogen, your own fear.
 The need for courage says that change is fundamentally combative.

-Aristotle, David Meskill, gender, Gottfried Wilhelm Leibniz, Hebrew Bible, identity, John Duns Scotus, Mencius, modernity, natural environment, Pure Land, qualitative individualism, Sukhāvatīvyūha Sūtras, vinaya
+Aristotle, David Meskill, expressive individualism, gender, Gottfried Wilhelm Leibniz, Hebrew Bible, identity, John Duns Scotus, Mencius, modernity, natural environment, Pure Land, Sukhāvatīvyūha Sūtras, vinaya

 I’m curious about how your personal transformation might relate to your interest in traditional wisdom.
 Has it affected your views of tradition?
 Have those views informed your transformation in any way?